dat-ecosystem-archive/docs/docs/terms.md

 A feed is a term we use interchangeably with the term "append-only log".
 It’s the lowest level component of a dat.

+Feeds are created with hypercore.

 ### Hyperdrive

+[Hyperdrive](https://github.com/mafintosh/hyperdrive) is peer to peer directories.
+Moving files between computers on a planet-scale system was never easier.
+We built this to efficiently share terabytes of scientific data in real time between research institutions on multiple continents, but it should work fine to share a text file on your the local network too.

 ### Hypercore

+[Hypercore](https://github.com/mafintosh/hypercore) is secure distributed streams that just work.
+Using cryptography, streaming binary data to other computers is as easy as sharing a key.
+This creates an efficient gossip network where latency is reduced to a minimum.
+Hypercore is an eventually consistent, highly available, partition tolerant system.

 ### Hyper- (modules)

+Modules that are use hyperdrive archives or hypercore feeds in a cross-compatible way, for example [hyperdiscovery](https://github.com/karissa/hyperdiscovery) or [hyperhealth](https://github.com/karissa/hyperhealth).

+If a module is only compatible with one one of hyperdrive or hypercore, they should be prefixed with that name, e.g. [hyperdrive-import-files](https://github.com/juliangruber/hyperdrive-import-files).